2020 PBA Philippine Cup finals: Game 3

-TNT avoided an 0–3 hole after dominating Ginebra in Game 3, 88–67, cutting Ginebra's series lead to 2–1.
+TNT avoided an 0–3 hole after dominating Barangay Ginebra in game 3, 88–67, cutting Barangay Ginebra's series lead to 2–1.
 For the second straight game, TNT missed the services of their leading scorer, Bobby Ray Parks Jr. However, TNT had a balanced scoring effort, with Roger Pogoy scoring a team-high 19 points.
 Four other players scored in double figures for TNT.
-LA Tenorio paced Ginebra with 19 points but the other players struggled.
-After scoring 34 in Game 2, Stanley Pringle was limited to 11 points.
+LA Tenorio paced Barangay Ginebra with 19 points but the other players struggled.
+After scoring 34 in game 2, Stanley Pringle was limited to 11 points.

-In the first quarter, Ginebra raced off to an early 9 point lead but TNT was able to cut the lead to 5 at the end of the quarter.
+In the first quarter, Barangay Ginebra raced off to an early 9 point lead but TNT was able to cut the lead to 5 at the end of the quarter.
 Tenorio started the game strong, scoring 12 points including 4 three pointers.
-TNT would start the second quarter with an 11–0 run to take the lead as Ginebra struggled to score.
-TNT outscored Ginebra, 23–8, in the quarter to take a 10 point lead into halftime.
-TNT would extend their lead to as much as 15 in the third quarter but much like in Game 2, Ginebra would stage a rally, cutting their deficit to 2.
+TNT would start the second quarter with an 11–0 run to take the lead as Barangay Ginebra struggled to score.
+TNT outscored Barangay Ginebra, 23–8, in the quarter to take a 10 point lead into halftime.
+TNT would extend their lead to as much as 15 in the third quarter but much like in game 2, Barangay Ginebra would stage a rally, cutting their deficit to 2.
 However, TNT ended the third quarter with a 10–2 run, extending their lead to 10 before the fourth quarter.
 TNT would not look back as they continued to extend their lead in the final quarter.